 For a moment, the words failed to penetrate, then Ahsoka gasped as ripples of pain, anguish, betrayal and death slammed into her.
 Pulling out a blaster that she had accepted from a grateful Clone Commander months back, she reached round the rock and unleashed a barrage of bolts while using her control of the Force to retreive the secondary supply pack that she always kept packed and nearby, another legacy of her time fighting a war.
 An instant later, the response came clattering back, a trio of high-powered grenades and a pair of EMP grenades.
 Focusing, Ahsoka thrust the three explosive grenades away as fast as she could, then turned to deal with the EMP grenades…

 Just as they detonated.

 The pulse filled the cavern and the ancient machine suddenly surged into life, energy arcing across and around the cavern.
-Almost half of the attacking Clone Troopers were vaporised and then Ahsoka realised that the energy arcs had formed a series of concentric rings.
+Almost half of the attacking Clone Troopers were vaporized and then Ahsoka realized that the energy arcs had formed a series of concentric rings.

 With her at the focal point.

 Her eyes widened and she opened her mouth to curse, but she didn't have time before the ringsrushed inwards and combined around her in a sphere that flickered out of existence before the machine itself exploded, sending debris scything through the air.
 Once the explosion faded, everything was still until one of the bodies of the troopers stirred, bringing his hand up to his helmet.